fb-pixel

 Marketing masterclass: How Serie A plans to reclaim global glory

-How the Italian football league, Serie A, is using marketing to grow its audience and not just relying on what happens on the pitch
+The Italian football league, Serie A, is using marketing to grow its audience rather than simply relying on what happens on the pitch

 Logos of Puma and Serie A are seen on the Serie A official match ball Puma (Image: Nicolò Campo/LightRocket via Getty Images)